lviliani/PhdThesis/README.md

 # OUTLINE

-1 - Physics at LHC
+1 - Electroweak and QCD physics at LHC

 2 - The CMS experiment at LHC